 Chemotherapy is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms including: pill, injection, and via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.

-If you were born with undescended testicles, having surgery to correct this condition might reduce your risk of getting testicular cancer.
+If you were born with undescended testes, having surgery to correct this condition might reduce your risk of getting testicular cancer.

 There are no current guidelines to screen for testicular cancer.
 The American Cancer Society recommends that men aged 20 years and older have a testicular exam during a routine physical and/or cancer-related checkup.
 Your doctor may discuss self examination techniques and how to detect changes.
 Talk to your doctor about your testicular cancer risk factors.
 If you are at a high risk for testicular cancer, your doctor may advise self examination and/or more frequent check-ups starting after puberty.